-A core feature of Dynatrace is the distributed tracing capability known as PurePath.
+A core feature of Dynatrace is the PurePath® distributed tracing capability.
 A single PurePath is a full end-to-end distributed trace.
-In contrast to other tracing technologies, Dynatrace PurePaths are automatically captured by OneAgent.
-In addition to service-level traces and response times, PurePaths also provide deep code-level insights, which enable method-hotspot analysis, request attributes, request and database analysis, and detailed error analysis.
+In contrast to other tracing technologies, Dynatrace PurePath traces are automatically captured by OneAgent.
+In addition to service-level traces and response times, PurePath traces also provide deep code-level insights, which enable method-hotspot analysis, request attributes, request and database analysis, and detailed error analysis.
 All of this is provided automatically, out of the box, with Dynatrace PurePath distributed tracing.
-PurePath is also one of the core ingredients that enables the Dynatrace AI to perform automatic baselining and root cause analysis.
+PurePath tracing is also one of the core ingredients that enables Davis, the Dynatrace AI, to perform automatic baselining and root cause analysis.
 In support of this, Dynatrace distributed tracing provides the highest level of data granularity and fidelity on the market.

 Dynatrace high-fidelity distributed tracing

-Dynatrace OneAgent traces each distributed transaction end-to-end.
+Dynatrace OneAgent traces each distributed transaction end to end.
 OneAgent captures a higher number of distributed traces than any other tracing technology on the market.
-With a standard setup, each Dynatrace OneAgent captures at least 1,000 new end-to-end distributed traces (aka, PurePaths) within each monitored process every minute (1,000/min/process).
-Each PurePath is an end-to-end distributed trace (each containing code level and business insight).
-Due to the full capture for each trace, second and third level tiers often capture many more total traces than entry-point processes.
+With a standard setup, each Dynatrace OneAgent captures at least 1,000 new end-to-end distributed traces (that is, PurePath traces) within each monitored process every minute (1,000/min/process).
+Each PurePath end-to-end distributed trace contains code-level and business insights.
+Due to the full capture for each trace, second- and third-level tiers often capture many more total traces than entry-point processes.

 Once the PurePath quota is reached, OneAgent applies an intelligent mechanism to make use of the monitored traffic in the most effective way possible.
 This approach is called "adaptive traffic management."